 Some say Christ wasn’t born on December 25th.
-They claim Christians took the date from a Roman holiday to rival the pagan feasts that took place during the Winter Solstice.
-This occasion honored a new age brought by the sun.
+They claim Christians took the date from a Roman holiday honoring the sun or a sun god.
+While modern historians disagree about this theory many agree that the Romans revered the sun.
+Some claim Christians took the date to rival the pagan feasts that took place during the Winter Solstice, which honored a new age brought by the sun.
 Depending on location, the Winter Solstice occurs on or around December 25th.
-However, the date pales in the significance of Christ’s life.
-It’s His arrival, Gospel of love and unconditional sacrifice that massive numbers of Christians around the world celebrate each year on December 25th.

 Every year in late October, festive decorations acknowledging the birth of Christ begin to appear in overwhelming numbers across the American landscape.
 By early December, a majority of homes have wreaths on their doors, candles in their windows, lights in the yards and red bows on their mailboxes.
 And jolly old Santa Claus sits in the middle of the mall to greet youngsters.
 Nativity scenes abound on people’s lawns, and this country’s biggest celebration continues until after December 25th, so when is Christmas?

 While many open their presents on Christmas Day we open ours on Christmas Eve, but first we hurry out the door into a brisk, cold afternoon to attend a church service.
 Because we’re running late I fidget in the passenger seat of the car until we arrive.